Aandreba/wasm2spirv/README.md

   [`spirv-tools`](https://github.com/EmbarkStudios/spirv-tools-rs)
 - Can be compiled to WebAssembly itself
   - You won't be able to use `spirv-tools` or `spirv_cross` in WebAssembly
+  - CLI will have to be compiled to WASI

 ## Caveats